Shopify/minesweeper/README.md

 ## How does it work?

-Minesweeper will scan the URL, perform a security analysis and produce a verdict of `suspicious` or `ok`.
+Minesweeper will scan a URL, perform a security analysis and say it's `suspicious` or `ok`.

 A `suspicious` verdict means that a module has produced a positive (blacklist) `hit` or (IDS) `alert`.